Club Chalamet: Social media career

-Club Chalamet is a fan account on Instagram and Twitter for actor Timothée Chalamet run by a woman named Simone Cromer; she is also referred to as "Miss Club" by her fans.
+Club Chalamet is a fan account on Instagram and Twitter for actor Timothée Chalamet, run by a woman named Simone Cromer; she is also referred to as "Miss Club" by her fans.
 She posts updates on the actor.

-Cromer created the Club Chalamet Twitter account in 2018, following Chalamet's breakout role in Call Me by Your Name.
-She has spoken out against judgement for being an older fan of Chalamet, being 29 years his senior.
-Cromer considers herself a "mild-mannered fan" interested in Chalamet's career.
+Cromer became interested in film festivals after seeing Orlando Bloom at the premiere of Haven at the 2004 Toronto International Film Festival.
+After that, she became a frequent attendee of the film festival.
+She attended the 2004, 2005, and 2006 renditions.
+Also in 2006, she was a fan of the actor Brad Pitt and ran a blog called "Brangelina Fans".
+Cromer was also a fan of actor Michael Fassbender.
+She created the Club Chalamet Twitter account in 2018, following Chalamet's breakout role in Call Me by Your Name (2017).
+She has spoken out against judgement for being an older fan of Chalamet, being 29 years his senior, and started the account to provide a space for older fans and to focus on his artistic pursuits.
+Cromer considers herself a mild-mannered fan interested in Chalamet's career.
 To celebrate the American release of Beautiful Boy in 2018, Cromer organized a contest, with the prize being a ticket to a Q&A with Chalamet; the winner was a 19-year-old fan.
-She has met Chalamet at least once during a Los Angeles premiere of Wonka (2023).
+She has met Chalamet during a Los Angeles premiere of Wonka (2023).

-Cromer went viral in 2023 following her extensive disapproval of Chalamet's relationship with the American celebrity Kylie Jenner.
-In a Twitter Spaces session that was 52 minutes long, she suggested that Chalamet was blackmailed into a relationship with Jenner; the session also became prominent for a comment about the couple not being seen visiting Olive Garden, despite Chalamet allegedly liking Italian cuisine.
-Cromer was criticised for her opinions, spurring discussions about parasocial relationships between celebrities and fans, and the unhealthy nature of stan twitter.
-Cromer was subject to online ridicule and mockery following the incident, and was accused of perpetuating misogyny against Jenner, following a trend where the female partners of male celebrities often receive seemingly unwarranted negative attention.
+Cromer went viral in 2023 following her disapproval of Chalamet's relationship with the American celebrity Kylie Jenner.
+At the time, she had 5,000 followers on Twitter.
+In a 52-minute Twitter Spaces session, she suggested that Chalamet was blackmailed into a relationship with Jenner; the session became prominent for a comment by Cromer about the couple not being seen visiting Olive Garden, despite Chalamet liking Italian cuisine.
+Cromer was criticized for her opinions online, which had spurred discussions about parasocial relationships between celebrities and fans, and the unhealthy nature of Stan Twitter.
+Some commentators argued that her criticism of Jenner reflected a broader pattern in which female partners of male celebrities receive disproportionate scrutiny.
 Cromer later claimed the negative backlash was orchestrated by Jenner's family, the Kardashian family.
+Despite the negative attention, Cromer denies having an unhealthy infatuation with Chalamet, viewing him "as a nephew" and an artist.